hyryel/com.unity.multiplayer.docs/docs/community-contributions/dilmer-videos.md

 This Unity Multiplayer tutorial will teach you how to implement:
 - NetworkVariable types and how to use them
-- Network Transforms to synchronize player position across the network
+- Network Transforms to synchronize Player position across the network
 - Synchronization of Player HUD over many clients
 - Player client controller and Network Behaviors
 - How and why should you use ServerRpc (Remote Procedure Calls)